-AUSTRALIAN LAW FIRMS: INVITATION TO INTERNATIONALISE

-One thing is for certain: the legal services sector is in the early stages of a seismic shift.
+LEGAL SERVICES INVITATION TO INTERNATIONALISE THE CASE FOR AUSTRALIA AND ASIA ne thing is for certain: the legal services sector globally is in a process of change.
 Law firms that do nothing in the face of this changing landscape, do so at their peril.

 Let me describe the context of the changing international face of this industry.
-First, I will address the emerging segmentation of the top end of the law firm market, then I will talk about some of the other forces that are at play in this industry; forces that will change the sector forever.
+First I will address the emerging segmentation of the top end of the law firm market, look at some of the industry drivers of these changes, then I will talk about some of the other forces that are at play in this industry, forces that will change the sector forever.

-There are two main segments emerging internationally; the Global Elite and the International Business Law Firms.
+There are two main segments emerging internationally, the "Global Elite" and the "International Business Law Firms".
 The Global Elite are transaction-focussed firms looking to the Fortune Global 250 and comparable companies as their core client group.
-Allen & Overy and Clifford Chance have entered the Australian market and Linklaters will likely enter the market within the next 12 to 24 months.
+Allen & Overy, Clifford Chance and Linklaters have entered the Australian market and Freshfields will likely enter the market within the next 12 months.
 The other segment is the International Business Law Firms who are focused on building a capability in locations where the Global 500 have their headquarters, hence their interest in all major and secondary jurisdictions globally.

-DLA Piper and Norton Rose are examples of these firms.
-There are several more US based international firms launching into this space, including Squire Sanders who merged recently with the Minter Ellison Perth practice.

-To give a feel for the market activity, there were 16 cross Atlantic mergers consummated in Q1 2011 alone with another 22 being openly discussed.
-These numbers do not account for the more confidential discussions that are taking place.
+DLA Piper and Norton Rose are examples of such firms.
+Herbert Smith have announced a combination with Freehills; Ashurst has merged in Asia with Blakes.
+Chinese firm King and Wood have announced a combination with Mallesons that could be a transformational industry changer, most likely embracing Singapore and perhaps Canada as a next step before they are big and strong enough to take on a major US firm and remain dominant.

-It is common knowledge that each of the top 10 Australian firms have at least considered the international situation they are facing.
-A number of these firms are actively working on an international merger / combination strategy.
+There are several more US based international firms launching into this space, including Squire Sanders who combined recently with the Minter Ellison Perth practice.
+Other major US firms are reviewing their strategic views about Asia and Australia.
+It is common knowledge that each of the top 20 Australian firms have at least considered the international situation they are facing.
+A number of these firms are actively working on an international merger/ combination strategy.